The Motorcycle Rider Program offers courses for novice, intermediate and experienced and sidecar/trike riders. Which program

 years of age or older.

-Who is eligible to enroll in the Experienced course?
+Who is eligible to enroll in the BRC2?

-This course is for riders with at least one year and 1,000 miles of riding experience (or are a graduate with at least six months and 500 miles of experience), who can provide a street legal motorcycle that is in good mechanical repair, and have a valid motorcycle license.
+This course is for riders with on-street experience who have a valid motorcycle licesnse and can provide a street legal motorcycle in good mechanical repair.
 A DOT approved helmet, proof of current motorcycle registration, valid insurance and a completed motorcycle safety inspection checklist (checklist provided prior to the class) are required without exception.

-A valid motorcycle license is required to take the ERC.
+A valid motorcycle license is required to take the BRC2.

-Completion of the Experienced course does not waive the test requirements
+Completion of the BRC2 course does not waive any test requirements

-for obtaining a motorcycle license through the Secretary of State.
+for obtaining a motorcycle license through the Secretary of State but may qualify you for an insurance discount.

 It is less obvious, but equally important to understand that three-wheeled motorcycles do not steer, brake or

 handle like their two-wheeled cousins.
-Operating a trike or sidecar rig requires specialized knowledge and
+Operating a trike or sidecar outfit requires specialized knowledge and

 skills which are uniquely different than operating either a motorcycle or an automobile.